 1.2 Where the Client uses its own Terms and Conditions, these shall not apply insofar as they deviate from or contradict the Terms and Conditions of the Institute.
 In case of contradictory clauses, the minimum common ground of these clauses shall apply in the first instance.
 This shall also apply, if the Client claims mandatory application of its Terms and Conditions.
 If a minimum common ground cannot be established, these clauses shall not form part of an Agreement.
 The content of the Agreement shall then be compiled, as far as possibl,e in accordance with the individual agreement reached, or legal provisions.

 1.3 In case of deviating or additional agreements upon or after conclusion of the Agreement, written consent of the Institute shall always be required.

 2 Subject of the Agreement

-The Institute shall execute the orders accepted in the sense of a consultancy service provider in accordance with the professional principles and standard rules of market research and opinion research.
+The Institute shall execute the orders accepted in the role of a consultancy service provider in accordance with the professional principles and standard rules of market research and opinion research.
 The Institute shall provide services to the Client to support decision-making processes of the latter.
 However, the Institute shall not make these decisions itself.
-The content and scope of the services to be provided by the Institute shall be determined solely by the respective individual agreement, unless otherwise stipulated by these T&Cs.
+The content and scope of the services to be provided by the Institute shall be determined solely by the respective individual Agreement, unless otherwise stipulated by these T&Cs.

 3 Proposal of Costs, Offer of Research